Fires

 Outdoor fires

-- transfer stations around the district.
+- Take your rubbish to transfer stations around our district.

-- mulch or compost waste vegetation.
+- Make mulch or compost plant waste.

 Indoor fireplaces

-- use enough kindling
+- use enough kindling to start your fire

 - always use dry wood